epiccoleman/advent_of_code_ex/README.md

 Provide a valid session token in the root of the repo, in the `.session_token` file, to automatically download the puzzle input file!

+## Site Utils
+You can fetch the puzzle description (to the puzzle's implementation directory) using `mix day.desc $day $year`.
+This no longer happens by default when scaffolding a solution, because Eric Wastl requests that we don't include puzzle description texts in our repos.
+(I will go and clean up the existing ones someday, sorry fellow Eric).

+You can also submit a solution using `mix day.submit $day $year $part $answer`.
+If you steal any part of my code, please write your own User-Agent header string instead of stealing mine ;)

 ## Tests
 Run all the tests with `mix test`.